Last Updated on April 12, 2026

 Helpful Tips for Getting Around

-If you visit DisneySea, don’t miss the cute red trains on the iron bridge!
+If you visit DisneySea, don’t miss the cute red trains on the iron bridge.
 Riding the DisneySea Electric Railway is not only fun, but also a convenient way to get around—especially helpful for small children and elderly visitors.
 You can board with a stroller.
 Keep an eye out for friendly waves from other guests; these little interactions make the park feel extra heartwarming.

-Italian Lunch
+Italian Lunch Experience

 I had a Priority Seating reservation, so I headed to Ristorante di Canaletto a bit early for lunch.
 Thanks to the booking, I could enjoy my meal without worrying about the long wait times.
 This restaurant is famous for its beautiful canal-side seating and authentic Italian cuisine, and arriving ahead of the peak rush is the best way to ensure a relaxing meal.